-The behaviour of the animation prototypes can be specified by using CPNs rigorously translated from use case and stereotyped sequence diagrams.
-An effective execution of UML models can be achieved by using CPN Tools to operationally implement the interaction with the stakeholders within their efforts to validate the previously elicited workflow requirements models.
-Presently, the referred transformations are executed manually, which can be considered a major drawback of the proposed approach when the system to animate is of large dimension, presenting a great number of use cases and a large amount of behavioural scenarios to transform into CPNs.
+The behaviour of the animation prototypes can be specified by using CP-nets rigorously translated from use case and stereotyped sequence diagrams.
+An effective execution of UML models can be achieved by using CPN Tools to operationally implement the interaction with the stakeholders within their efforts to validate the models of previously elicited workflow requirements.
+Presently, the referred transformations are executed manually, which can be considered a major drawback of the proposed approach when the system to animate is of large dimension, presenting a great number of use cases and a large amount of behavioural scenarios to transform into CP-nets.

 The generation of standalone versions of the interactive animation prototypes motivates stakeholders to get a deeper involvement in the analysis phase (without the interference of the development team).
 Usability features of the animation prototypes must also be carefully studied and experimented, before reaching the final version of the prototype in supporting the interactive execution of the elicited sequence diagrams, complementary elicitation of workflow requirements and validation of the requirements models.
-CPN Tools and BRITNEY Animation tool should evolve to support better the transparent generation of this kind of standalone versions and to allow a simpler start-up of an animation.
+CPN Tools and BRITNeY Animation tool should evolve to support better the transparent generation of this kind of standalone versions and to allow a simpler start-up of an animation.

-As future work, we intend to automatically generate CPN skeletons from work-flows requirements models (use case and stereotyped sequence diagrams).
-Additionally, we will study the possibility of using CPNs, constructed for specifying the behaviour of the animation prototype, to base the behavioural specification of the elements that will compose the architecture of the system within the design phase.
-If data-flow languages (such as LabVIEW, as described in [24, 25]) are used to develop the semantic layer responsible for integrating the whole ubiquitous system (embedded and mobile devices, database accesses and a service-oriented architectural platform), the asynchronous nature of CPNs will smooth the transition from analysis to design phases in what regards behavioural models.
-A semantic layer in the Arena environment [26], capable of accepting CPN-based workflow specifications, will also be developed to allow the stochastic execution of workflow scenarios as a complement to the current validation approach based on CPN Tools.
+As future work, we intend to automatically generate CP-net skeletons from workflows requirements models (use case and stereotyped sequence diagrams).
+Additionally, we will study the possibility of using CP-nets, constructed for specifying the behaviour of the animation prototype, to base the behavioural specification of the elements that will compose the architecture of the system within the design phase.
+If data-flow languages (such as LabVIEW, as described in [24,25]) are used to develop the semantic layer responsible for integrating the whole ubiquitous system (embedded and mobile devices, database accesses and a service-oriented architectural platform), the asynchronous nature of CP-nets will smooth the transition from analysis to design phases in what regards behavioural models.